hbkpancakes/upnext/README.md

   but run the process in the background.
 Chrome will open a window
 - Ability to edit subscription choices, playlist link, and default browser choices on the fly

+Current to do list:
+- Add specific errors to try/except blocks where missing
+- MORE ERROR HANDLING
+- Additional features (ex. option for only removing videos from playlist - can be useful for playlist cleanup)

 # Requirements
 - Python 3.x